A guide to business energy meter installations

 Single rate meters monitor your energy usage at a single, flat rate, making them the most popular type of business energy meter, particularly for those that mostly operate during the peak consumption hours between 8am and 10pm.

-- Smart energy meters - Next-generation meters that use wireless tech to automatically send readings to your supplier, smart energy meters provide accurate billing and allow you to stay in control of your energy usage and cut your energy bills.
+- Business smart meter - Next-generation meters that use wireless tech to automatically send readings to your supplier, smart energy meters provide accurate billing and allow you to stay in control of your energy usage and cut your business energy bills.

-- Half-hourly meters - Designed for businesses with a high energy demand, these meters take half-hourly readings and submit them directly to your supplier.
+- Half-hourly meter - Designed for businesses with high energy demand, these meters take half-hourly meter readings and submit them directly to your supplier.
 This saves you the trouble of providing manual meter readings and ensures accurate billing.
 For more information on large scale electricity meter installation, give the Bionic energy experts a call on 0800 970 0077 or get in touch with your supplier.
 You can also find out more about large business energy by checking out our guide to large business and industrial energy prices.

 Two-rate meters charge two separate rates, depending upon the time of day, with the cheaper unit rates usually charged during off-peak hours, and a more expensive rate for peak hours.